ElonGame/fire/README.md

 Take a look at the settings on the fire material: toggle depth aware on/off and change the detail level (number of noise octaves).

+You can affect the look of the effect a lot by scaling the fire object non-uniformly (firewall, stove top, etc.) and by painting a differently shaped fire texture.

 License
 -------
 Public domain.